The evolution of healthcare analytics

 The concept of devolved analytics brings with it a number of requirements:

 Flexible delivery model: devolution requires the ability to support a range of delivery models.
-This could be anything from a specialist central informatics team that creates highly sophisticated reports and distributes outputs to end user ‘consumers’, to a fully democratised model whereby end users throughout the organisation can access any data and create any reports they wish.
+This could be anything from a specialist central informatics team that creates highly sophisticated reports and distributes outputs to end user ‘consumers’, to a fully democratised model whereby end users throughout the organization can access any data and create any reports they wish.

 Self-service report creation: there is no realistic prospect of large numbers of healthcare professionals acquiring the specialist skills required to write complex reports using query languages.
 So a devolved model of analytics must necessarily involve extensive user-friendly ‘self-service’ reporting capabilities for which no specialist database or querying expertise is required.